PotHix/pothix.github.com/content/post/stats-feb-2018.md

 [![Amount of tasks completed last month](/images/stats/2018/jan/tasks-completed.png "Amount of tasks completed last month")](/images/stats/2018/jan/tasks-completed.png)
 [![Amount of tasks completed this month](/images/stats/2018/feb/tasks-completed.png "Amount of tasks completed this month")](/images/stats/2018/feb/tasks-completed.png)

-It's reflecting my vacation but I can see I completed much more tasks as soon as I got back.
-If we compare with the amount of coding I did, it tells me that I had many tasks to do but they were not related to coding. 🤔
+It's reflecting my vacation, but I can see I completed much more tasks as soon as I got back.
+If we compare with the amount of coding I did, it tells me that I had many tasks to do, but they were not related to coding. 🤔

-It's good to know that to feel better when there not so many commits. 👍
+It's good to know that because it makes me feel better when there are not so many commits done. 👍

 ### Podcasts